ashkan117/web-portfolio/content/posts/choose-unchoose-pattern.md

 The decision making is the thing that varies.
 The one with the loop starts with the [] base case and it builds the tree from there.

-### The lack of control results in additional work done
-The one without a loop starts with the [] base case and will build on it to find solutions but note that it will end up in with the [] case many times.
-Going my approach I printed out the call stack.
-The method with the loop has a slightly different approach.
-It will start with the [] base case but after the lap the loop will give the next recursive calls their starting points.\
-[]\
-[1] [2] [3] [4]

-It will avoid going back to the [] case

-I've included some scratch at the bottom of the screen to illustrate the method call with no loop.

 ## How does theirs choose and unchoose
 This point ends up being more language specific than you might think.
-The reason we have the append and pop is since we're passing the path variable to the recursive call while the other one does not change the path variable itself.
+The reason we have the append and pop is since we're passing the path variable to the recursive call while the other one **does not change the path variable itself**.
 Let's look at an example where path = [1]

 ```
 path.append(2) # path = [1,2]